xtdb/xtdb/bench/README.md

 ## Nightly benchmarks

-Every push on `master` triggers a deployment job on CircleCI, building a new docker image and uploading it to the **Elastic Container Registry** on AWS.
-The latest of these `master` images is ran at midnight every single weekday.
+Every push on `main` triggers a deployment job on CircleCI, building a new docker image and uploading it to the **Elastic Container Registry** on AWS.
+The latest of these `main` images is ran at midnight every single weekday.

 ## Manually running a benchmark on AWS